 Tuesday night we settled into our hotel right next to Dolly’s Dixie Stampede and try to adjust to the Vegas-like touristy area we found ourselves in.
-(I think I could have prepared Luke a little better for what this would be like).
+(I think I could have prepared L a little better for what this would be like).

 We decided to start our adventure by exploring the Great Smokey Mountains.
 We drove through Gatlinburg and into the national park.
 As we got out of town and into the park the temperature dropped with the dense forest.
 We took a few minutes at the sugar land information center to orient ourselves with the park and get maps.

 Then we took a windy road all the way across the park to the observation site.
 The road up was beautiful as we climbed in elevation and began to discover why it’s really called “The smokey mountains” covered in fog.

 We got out of our cars in the very cold and foggy weather and climbed the path to the observation tower.
 From the observation tower we could see . . .nothing-some pine trees and fog.
 If it was a clear day then we would have seen into several states .